Skip to content

 On the court, players must adhere to a strict all-white dress code, including not just the main outfits but any visible undergarments and accessories.

-Outfits featuring off-white or cream are not tolerated under the "almost entirely in white rule" which was brought in in 1995.
+Outfits featuring off-white or cream are not tolerated under the "almost entirely in white rule" which was introduced in 1995.

 Spectators queue up to get their hands on strawberries and cream and might decide to wash it down with a cold glass of Pimm's - the iconic cocktail was launched in the 1840s and Wimbledon's first Pimm's bar opened in 1971.